 – The above rate does not cover the Visa Stamp Fee, which must be paid at the arrival airport to immigration officers: 25 USD Single Entry or 50 USD Multiple Entry.

-Travelers with Vietnam Tour receive a complimentary Visa Approval Letter to make your trip a little easier!
+Travelers with us receive a complimentary Visa Approval Letter (depends on your nationality, and, except for whom listed in the “special countries” below) to make your trip a little easier!
 A Travel consultant will prepare the necessary paperwork and send you the letter either by email or fax.

 Once you have received your Visa Approval Letter you have two options through which to obtain your Vietnam Visa: To save your time at immigration counter, please print out and fill in the VISA FORM in advance.